 The Nova Scotia Lifeguard Service (NSLS) has been keeping Nova Scotia's provincial beaches safe since 1973.
 The Beach Supervision Program was the result of a 1972 study which pointed out the need to reduce the high number of drownings and related incidents at beaches in Nova Scotia.
-A full-time coordinator was hired in 1975, and the Beach Supervision Program changed its name to the Nova Scotia Lifeguard Service (NSLS).
-The NSLS is a joint project between the Nova Scotia Department of Health and Wellness and the Lifesaving Society, Nova Scotia Branch.
-The provincial government funds and promotes the program while the Lifesaving Society manages the day-to-day operations of the program.
+A full-time coordinator was hired in 1975, and the Beach Supervision Program changed its name to the Nova Scotia Lifeguard Service.
+The Nova Scotia Lifeguard Service and the Lifesaving Society, Nova Scotia Branch have been contracted by the Department of Health and Wellness (DHW) to provide beach supervision.
 Paul D'Eon is the the current NSLS Director.

 Potential lifeguards apply to the NSLS in early February.
 The lifeguarding season runs from the end of June to the end of August.
 Applicants must possess the National Lifeguard certification, a Standard First Aid course, and Cardio Pulmonary Resuscitation (CPR) level C.

 As part of the selection process, applicants must complete a timed 500 metre swim, a timed 3.2 kilometre run, and a timed standardized 50 metre Manikin Carry event (according to Lifesaving Society Standards).
 The Nova Scotia Lifeguard Service strives to staff its beaches with local lifeguards.
-If there is no qualified local staff available, the NSLS will hire staff from other areas and provide living accommodations.
+If there is no qualified local staff available, the NSLS will hire staff from other areas and provide living accommodations and/or travel subsidy.